Featherdale Wildlife Park: Interactive animal encounters

-"Featherdale is the largest exhibitor of native Australian fauna in the world, caring for over 1700 birds and animals on site, with more than 300 species of birds and animals being on display, including some of Australia's most iconic animal.
-Featherdale cares for the largest collection of koalas in the state and is an industry leader in the medical care of the species."
+Featherdale is the largest exhibitor of native Australian fauna in the world, caring for over 1700 birds and animals on site, with more than 300 species of birds and animals being on display, including some of Australia's most iconic animal.
+Featherdale cares for the largest collection of koalas in the state and is an industry leader in the medical care of the species.

 Breeding, conservation and study contributions

 Featherdale Wildlife Park has assisted in several breeding and conservation programs.
 These programs allow for a controlled understanding of species as the facility keeps captive species within strict diets and conditions.
 Featherdale Wildlife Park provided access, samples and related materials to these studies and reports.

-Tiger quolls
+Spotted-tailed quolls

-Featherdale Wildlife Park contributed to a tiger quoll study conducted at the University of Wollongong.
+Featherdale Wildlife Park contributed to a spotted-tailed quoll (also known as the tiger quoll) study conducted at the University of Wollongong.
 They provided the university with access to the breeding patterns of the captive specimens.
-The park also allowed for observations of the ‘growth and development of their young’.
+The park also allowed for observations of the "growth and development of their young".
 The study resulted in a comparison of species that were in captivity in the park compared to wild populations in Sydney and around the NSW coastline.

-The park supplied quoll faeces samples to the University of New South Wales in 2005 to study odours and predators in various ‘Critical Weight Range (CWR) marsupials.
-Quoll urine was provided to the ‘Ultraviolet properties of Australian mammal urine’ study c.2003.
+The park supplied quoll faeces samples to the University of New South Wales in 2005 to study odours and predators in various Critical Weight Range (CWR) marsupials.
+Quoll urine was provided to the "Ultraviolet properties of Australian mammal urine" study c.
+2003.